camdagr8/gameoflife/readme.md

 3. Select the grid layout and configuration then click the `start` button.

 ## Running Tests
-You can run a test script that will take the default and move it forward 1 state.
+You can run a test script that will take the default grid layout and configuration and move it forward 1 state.

 ```bash
 $ npm test